 While it’s not for everyone, you can also bleach your hair, then dye it using a box dye with peroxide developer (avoid direct dyes, which lack the chemical cleaning effects of other dyes).
 In order for this to be effective on its own, however, you would need to do it several times, which could really fry your hair.

-Nearly 8 in 10 US employers require some type of drug screening before hiring, with some continuing to use drug tests over the course of employment.
+Nearly 60% of US employers require some type of drug screening before hiring, with some continuing to use drug tests over the course of employment.
 About 7% of these employers use hair follicle testing, one of the hardest types to beat.
 Hair testing is often used for jobs in airports, casinos, and other higher-security positions.
 It’s also used by an estimated 10-15% of Fortune 500 companies—hair testing’s prevalence is growing, as it reliably detects regular drug use over a long period of time.

 Since the hair follicle test shows use over a period of at least three months (and potentially much longer), it’s notoriously difficult to beat and, as with any drug testing method, abstinence is the best way to pass.
 That said, if you’re facing an impending hair follicle test, don’t panic!
 There are ways to beat the test and cleanse your hair of THC in time, without waiting months for it to clear naturally.
 Here, we’ll discuss the science of hair testing, then break down what works and how to cleanse properly.